mapbox/mapbox-navigation-ios/README.md

 Mapbox Navigation gives you all the tools you need to add turn-by-turn navigation to your apps.

-Get up and running in a few minutes with our drop-in turn-by-turn navigation `RouteViewController`, or build a completely custom turn-by-turn navigation app with our core components for routing and navigation.
+Get up and running in a few minutes with our drop-in turn-by-turn navigation `NavigationViewController`, or build a completely custom turn-by-turn navigation app with our core components for routing and navigation.

 ## Features